 Depending on the playing technique the 000 can respond very differently, which gives you a wide palette of tones.

-In terms of versatility, Dreadnoughts are total beasts, you can play from pop to rock, to jazz or country.
+In terms of versatility, Dreadnoughts are total beasts.
+You can play anything on a dread from pop to rock, to jazz or country.

-And even it proved to be great for percussive guitar, thanks to its bigger body, it booms with hand drum techniques.
+And it even proves to be great for percussive guitar.
+Thanks to its bigger body, it booms with hand drum techniques.

 Why Choose Dreadnought?

 The Dreadnought can be the right choice no matter what genre you play.
 You’ve to have a specific need to not choose it.

 - You need a full-bodied sound that fills most of the tonal landscape.

 - You are a troubadour who likes to perform with your guitar.